-The Trauma Recovery Institute offers unparalleled services and treatment approach.
-The Trauma Recovery Institute offers unique individual and group psychotherapy.
-We specialise in long-term relational trauma recovery, sexual trauma recovery and early childhood trauma recovery.
-We also offer specialized group psychotherapy for psychotherapists and psychotherapy students, People struggling with addictions and substance abuse, sexual abuse survivors and people looking to function in life at a higher level.
-Trauma recovery Institute offers a very safe supportive space for deep relational work with highly skilled and experienced psychotherapists accredited with Irish Group Psychotherapy Society (IGPS), which holds the highest accreditation standard in Europe.
+Trauma clinicians at The Trauma Recovery Institute have a wealth of experience in clinical hours, diversity of client work, research and scientific training and offer expertise in working with complex ptsd, personality disorders and sexual abuse recovery.
+We also offer a specialised trauma and polyvagal informed program for addressing intimacy and relationship challenges using trauma informed relational model.
+We offer in person and Skype consultations for you to explore our neuroscientific based psychosocialsomatic approach.
+These consultations are suitable for individuals, professionals, families and couples.
+The Trauma recovery Institute offers a very safe supportive space for deep relational work with highly skilled and experienced psychotherapists accredited with Irish Group Psychotherapy Society (IGPS), which holds the highest accreditation standard in Europe.
 Trauma Recovery Institute uses a highly structured psychotherapeutic approach called Dynamic Psychosocialsomatic Psychotherapy (DPP).

 Dynamic Psychosocialsomatic Psychotherapy (DPP) at Trauma Recovery Institute Dublin